 A – Airway

-- Identify trachea and note if it is midline and straight.
-A deviated trachea can be caused by many etiologies including rotation and masses.
+Identify trachea and note if it is midline and straight.
+A deviated trachea can be caused by many etiologies including rotation, masses and tension pneumothorax.

-- Identify carina and estimate the angle.
-Normally 60-100°.
+Identify carina and estimate the angle.
+Normally it is 60-100°.
 Common things that may increase this angle include left atrial enlargement and adenopathy.

 Red = ETT; Yellow = Trachea and Bronchi